Acupuncture for tinnitus

 There is no treatment for tinnitus in western medicine.
 Normally, people will play low level noise at night to muffle the sound of the ringing in the ears so they can switch off from it and sleep.

-Acupuncture treatment has been used for thousands of years as a treatment of tinnitus.
+Acupuncture treatment has been used for thousands of years as a treatment of tinnitus to improve the person's quality of life.
 It can reduce the levels of tinnitus in some people, depending upon their underlying health.
+Research has shown the benefical effects of acupuncture treatment for tinnitus.

 I can treat tinnitus by stimulation acupuncture points to increase blood flow to the head and neck, which::